Chamber of Deputies Rejects Move To Relax Cannabis Laws

 Health Minister Jan Blatný opposed the proposal, saying that such a decision would be against international law and the Czech Republic’s anti-drug policies, and warning of a possible increase in drug tourism in the country.

 Also speaking against the bill, Communist deputy Zdeněk Ondráček said: “Long-term users of addictive substances, which marijuana is, are getting to the stage that they have the IQ of a macaque.
 Originally I wanted to say chimpanzee, but it is a very intelligent creature and I would probably offend it like this.”
 One deputy from the far-right SPD claimed that the use of cannabis causes lack of motivation, anxiety and other stress-related disorders.
 However, Lidovky reported that Pirate Party deputy Tomáš Martínek asked SPD leader Tomio Okamura to clarify his position, having previously called for the legalisation of cannabis in one of his books.
 In response, Okamura described the proposers of the bill as “political fraudsters”, saying he was referring to medical cannabis.https://brnodaily.com/2021/01/28/news/politics/chamber-of-deputies-rejects-move-to-relax-cannabis-laws/https://brnodaily.com/wp-content/uploads/2021/01/homegrown-hemp-medicinal-cultivation-marijuana-credit-freepik-1024x683.jpghttps://brnodaily.com/wp-content/uploads/2021/01/homegrown-hemp-medicinal-cultivation-marijuana-credit-freepik-150x100.jpgCzech Republic / WorldPoliticsCzech Republic,Medicine,PoliticsThe Chamber of Deputies has rejected a proposal to relax cannabis laws in the Czech Republic.
 The proposal to legalize the possession of up to five plants was mainly supported by the Pirate Party, and aimed to reduce the black market in cannabis and drug-related crime.
-Photo credit: Freepik/...Melis KarabulutMelis Karabulutmeliskarabulut97@gmail.comAuthorA published author from Turkey, English language teacher, master’s student of European Politics, humanitarian worker, dancer.
-Beyond these, an enthusiast of the Czech language and people speaking it.
-Mainly creative, sometimes political.
-A big fan of Luzanky Park and Petrov.Brno Daily
+Photo credit: Freepik/...Melis KarabulutMelis Karabulutmeliskarabulut97@gmail.comAuthorA journalist from Turkey; an enthusiast of investigative stories on migration and politics in the Czech Republic.
+Writes about the journeys of inspirational expats living in Brno; and the bits of life that spark inspiration.Brno Daily